Alison (company)

-ALISON (Advance Learning Interactive Systems Online) is an Irish online education platform for higher education, teaching workplace skills and exploring new interests that provides certificate courses and accredited diploma courses.
+ALISON is an Irish online education platform for higher education that provides certificate courses and accredited diploma courses.
 It was founded on 21 April 2007 in Galway, Ireland, by Irish social entrepreneur Mike Feerick.

-As of July 2022, Alison offers over 4,000 courses in a variety of subjects to over 25 million learners worldwide, and has over 4.5 million graduates.
+As of July 2022, Alison has 4,000 courses, 25 million learners worldwide, and 4.5 million graduates.

 History

-Mike Feerick designed and developed the platform in 2006.
-On 21 April 2007, Alison was launched with its first free customer and six courses.
-The platform allows registered users to access digitally-based education and skills training for free.
+Mike Feerick developed the platform in 2006.
+On 21 April 2007, Alison was launched with six courses.
 On 5 July 2016, President Pranab Mukherjee of India announced the partnership between Alison and the National Skill Development Corporation.

+In 2015, Alison in partnership with the US Correctional Education Association launched an online course for skills to get back into work, aimed at people in prison to address recidivism through free online education.

 In April 2017, the company launched its mobile application.
 In March 2021, Alison announced the acquisition of Dash Beyond, an India-based edutech company that specializes in career development and skills training.
 In May 2021, Alison announced an agreement with Co-operation Ireland for the West of Ireland.
-The three-year sponsorship will seed the development of a Support Chapter for the North/South peace charity in the West of Ireland, and the development of an All-Ireland Online Schools Programme.
+The three-year sponsorship helped in the development of a Support Chapter for the North/South peace charity in the West of Ireland, and the development of an All-Ireland Online Schools Programme.

+In 2025, former Fine Gael Minister of State Ciarán Cannon joined Alison as Vice President of Global Affairs.

 Products and services

 Business model

-Alison's income is generated from advertising and sales of certificates.
+The platform allows registered users to access digitally-based education and skills training for free.
+Alison's income is generated through advertising and the sale of certificates.
 According to The Economist, the company seeks to drive education through advertising in the manner of television and radio.
 The platform uses an online pay per click advertising revenue model.

 Courses

-As of 2022, Alison has courses and learning verticals across nine core subject categories, at both certificate and diploma levels.
+As of 2022, Alison has courses and learning verticals across nine core subject categories, at certificate and diploma levels.
 There is no time limit for completing a course.
-Alison's ABC IT course, a fifteen to twenty-hour training suite, was cited by The New York Times as "covering similar ground" to the International Computer Driving License without the cost of certification.
-In 2020, Alison published a course on the coronavirus and translated it into more than 50 languages.
-In partnership with mEducation Alliance, Alison is developing 2 courses on digital literacy in 2022 to strengthen community development and self-reliance efforts in lower resource, developing countries.
-Alison, in partnership with EcoEd4All, also offers a range of environmental education courses to educate students about climate change.
-Alison's courses are accredited by CPD UK, the continuing professional development institution in the United Kingdom.
-The company also conducts Workplace Wellbeing Survey, a Welliba workplace wellbeing Survey in partnership with the healthcare provider Welliba.
+In 2020, Alison published a course on the coronavirus in 50 languages.
+In partnership with mEducation Alliance, Alison has developed 2 courses on digital literacy in 2022.
+In partnership with EcoEd4All, the company also offers environmental education courses.

+Courses are accredited by CPD UK, the continuing professional development institution in the United Kingdom.
+The company also conducts Wellbeing Survey, in partnership with the healthcare provider Welliba.